Positive attention to best conduct (set the norm)

 Common pitfalls

-Praising the wrong thing; sarcasm; ignoring pupils who comply consistently.
+Praising the wrong thing; sarcasm; ignoring students who comply consistently.

 SEND/PP considerations

-Helps SEND/PP pupils by reducing public negative attention and increasing belonging.
+Helps SEND/PP students by reducing public negative attention and increasing belonging.

 Tags